z3nL/landingpg/README.txt

+My first landing page, using the Solid State template, made by HTML5 UP The following contains HTML5 UP's README for this template:

 Solid State by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)